 Instead of helping us ‘find’ something already existing but supposedly hidden behind appearances, (Wittgenstein’s) methods help us grasp something new, as yet unseen, in the emerging articulation of our speech entwined activities.
 (Schotter 1996, p.
 16)

-To conclude this article, therefore, I will suggest ways in which these influences have evolved into my own ‘mystical therapy’ drawing on the traditions and practices developed within the therapeutic tradition since its inception by Wittgenstein’s contemporary (and his sister’s analyst) Sigmund Freud in late nineteenth century Vienna and expressed through recent work by analysts such as Wilfrid Bion and James Hillman.
+To conclude this article, therefore, I will suggest ways in which these influences have evolved into my own ‘mystical therapy’, drawing on the traditions and practices developed within the therapeutic tradition since its inception by Wittgenstein’s contemporary (and his sister’s analyst) Sigmund Freud in late nineteenth century Vienna and expressed through recent work by analysts such as Wilfrid Bion and James Hillman.

 4. Evenly Hovering Attention